 You may request an absentee ballot as early as 45 days before an election.
 (No absentee ballots are issued on election day except to hospitalized voters.)
-Absentee ballots may be requested either by phone or by mail from the county elections officer.
+Absentee ballots may be requested either by phone or by mail from the Elections Division.
 You may also apply - in writing - to automatically receive an absentee ballot before each election.
+For an application, call 296-1608.